JuliaWeb/LibSSH.jl/docs/src/contributing.md

 julia> include("docs/make.jl")
 ```

-Note that the examples are generated from `test/examples.jl`, so to update that
+Note that the examples are generated automatically from `docs/src/examples.jl`.
-you should edit `test/examples.jl` and re-run the tests (the `Examples` testset
-in particular).
-Some of the examples include non-deterministic output from
-things like public keys, but you don't need to commit those changes.

 ### Updating the bindings